kmoir/stuffthatmatters/doc.md

-* todo fix overall verb tense
+###Notes for reviewers
+Topics I included in original outline but omitted due to lack of space in draft:  (Let me know if I should include them)
+* references to Canada and mass incarceration of indigenous people.
+I removed this  due to lack of space but perhaps this should be included.
+* mass incarceration for detained immigrants?
+* fines on people as a way to bolster city revenues i.e. Ferguson?
+* state surveillance of communities of colour
+* ALEC - corporations pay to influence prison legislation
+* racial profiling in policing  as well as whites more likely to carry contraband in cars (p133 Jim Crow book)
 * to do current numbers for
+* police brutality associated with stop and frisk
+*  mention activists working for criminal justice reform
+* Many of my excerpts from books are from experts instead the people themselves that were incarcerated.
+Perhaps I should include more of their stories?
+Summarize at end?
 1) % spent on rehabilitation vs other costs
 2) total prison pop - by gender, racial identity
 3) % suffering from mental illness
 4) % in for drug offences, especially possession
 5) education level
 6) homelessness
-* todo - mention mass incarceration for detained immigrants?
-* todo - removed references to Canada and mass incarceration of indigenous people due to lack of space, perhaps this should be included
-* todo: should mention fines on people as a way to bolster city revenues i.e. Ferguson?
-* todo - impact of surveillance by state
-* todo - ALEC - corporations paid to influence legislation
-* todo -  p 133 racial profiling in policing  as well as whites more likely to carry contraband in cars (Jim Crow book)
-* todo - fix footnotes not in correct order
+* I need to fix footnotes - not currently in correct order
-* todo - police brutality associated with stop and frisk
-* todo - mention activists working for criminal justice reform

 # Mass Incarceration and the Prison-Industrial Complex